Roky3029/f1-statistics/src/posts/concorde-pact-and-the-preparation-for-the-2024-season.md

 It has been leaked that the new Concorde Pact, to explain it simple, the regulation that dictates all the rules in F1, has stated to be holding races and Grand Prixes on weekdays in order to reach a total of 30+ Grand Prixes per season.

-Liverty Media, the company with the leadership over F1, has expressed its willingness to celebrate 3 GPs in a single week, and has asked the teams what do they think about the proposal.
+Liberty Media, the company with the leadership over F1, has expressed its willingness to celebrate 3 GPs in a single week, and has asked the teams what do they think about the proposal.
 They say: "In a possible scenario, Sunday would be the Canadian GP, Wednesday the Austin GP, and Saturday the Mexican GP."

 From the spectator's point of view this would mean that we'd have a lot more F1 to enjoy, but keep in mind that people have school, or work on weekday.
 But more important than the spectator's POV, it's the driver's one.
 With this system, they would end up exhausted from the overload of work and stress they'd have to face.